sqlity-net/dataplatform-devops-exercises/README.md

 To incorporate the changes of a pull request in your repository, you first need to review it.
 Do everything that you need to feel comfortable with the changes and then merge them in by approving the pull request.
 The process is the same, no matter in which direction the pull request is going.

-1) First open the pull request by clicking on the "pull requests" menue item and then on the pull request in question itself:
+1) First open the pull request by clicking on the "pull requests" menu item and then on the pull request itself:
    ![image](https://user-images.githubusercontent.com/298017/113213615-6da79f80-9246-11eb-9ec4-e26767792ba3.png)